Bennett-Voll/bigg-chungustal-number-calculator/README.md

 Note, the following quirks are yet to be resolved:
 The add, subtract, multiply and multiplyBySingleDigit methods return a new instance instead of altering the current one.
-There's no consitancy in this.
+There's no consistency in this.